Bio2Byte/simsapiper/README.md

 ### Prepare data

 Use directory `toy_example` to test installation.
-SIMSAPiper will automatically recognise directories called `data` if none is specified.
+SIMSAPiper will automatically recognize directories called `data` if none is specified.
 The directory contains:

 - Subdirectory `seqs` with fasta-formatted protein sequences